CodePathGroup7/probable-umbrella/README.md

    * [x] User must have the ability to sign-in/create an account.
    * [x] Upon login the user is transitioned to a page with the list of workouts.
 * Workouts Page
-   * [3] User must have the ability to navigate between tabs (workouts/stats).
+   * [x] User must have the ability to navigate between tabs (workouts/stats).
    * [4] User can tap on a workout icon and transtion to the Workout Instructions page.
 * Workout Instructions Page
-  * [5] User can view the workout details on the instructions page and have the ability to mark the workout as completed.
+  * [x] User can view the workout details on the instructions page and have the ability to mark the workout as completed.
-  * [6] Upon completing the workout the user is returned to workouts page.
+  * [x] Upon completing the workout the user is returned to workouts page.
 * User Stats Page
-  * [7] User can view stats related to their account on the stats page.
+  * [x] User can view stats related to their account on the stats page.
 * Account Details Page
   * [8] User can navigate to an Account Details Page from the main menu.
   * [9] User can view details such as Name and phone number from the Account Details Page.